A Theory of Equality

 Equal respect is a rather different requirement.
 Equal respect means that government must respect the dignity of each individual by allowing each individual to determine for himself or herself what would count as a good life.
 What counts as a successful life.
 That doesn’t mean that we should be skeptical about that fundamental ethical question.
 It means that our idea of the good life includes, as a cardinal condition, that a good life means facing this question for yourself, and arriving with conviction to living a life according to that conviction.

 If I’m right, a theory of equality, say, economic equality, must, once again, solve simultaneous equations.
 It must reach an economic distribution which, at once, treats everyone’s fate with equal concern, and respects people’s responsibility to make their own decisions.
 That cannot be done by achieving flat equality.
 It can’t be done by running the community as a Monopoly game in which all the money gets taken in and redistributed at the end of each year.
 It can’t do that because that would be to make individual decisions about education, investment, leisure, completely pointless.

 On the other hand, government can’t just say, we’ll have a market, and wherever the market ends, we will consider equal treatment.
 Because people who are disabled, or people who do not have the talent to make what the market demands will suffer.
 And they’ll suffer in ways that have nothing to do with the choices they made and nothing to do with their own responsibility.
 How do we solve this simultaneous equation?
 How do we treat people both with equal concern and respect equally to their responsibility to make decisions for themselves?

-This segment is taken from Professor Dworkin’s “Justice for Hedgehogs” lecture at the Carnegie Council.
-Here is the full lecture:
+This segment was clipped from Professor Dworkin’s “Justice for Hedgehogs” lecture at the Carnegie Council.
+You can watch the full lecture here.

 For a full transcript, click here.